 - Overflow incontinence occurs when the bladder does not completely release its contents, and the leftover urine expels itself unexpectedly.
-This type of incontinence does not give the patient a strong indication of the need to urinate.
+This type of incontinence does not give the patient a strong indication when the need to urinate arises.

 - Overactive Bladder (or OAB) occurs when the bladder is overstimulated and causes the patient to urinate with excessive frequency.

 Temporary urinary incontinence can affect a patient for a number of reasons and may not be indicative of anything serious and usually is able to fix itself.
 Things that can cause temporary incontinence include (but are not limited to) alcohol, caffeine, artificial sweeteners, chili peppers, blood pressure medications, heart medications, muscle relaxants, sedatives, and vitamin C. Except for the medications, you should try eliminating these from your routine and see if that helps.

 Pregnancy, menopause, and a hysterectomy can also cause incontinence.
 While uncomfortable and embarrassing, this is relatively normal.
 A doctor can give advice on how to manage your symptoms, but a doctor might not be necessary.

 It’s important to remember that incontinence can be indicative of more serious conditions such as prostate cancer, urinary cancer, and neurological damage.
 Incontinence can also cause rashes and UTIs.
 Go to a doctor when the symptoms become severe or there is no discernible reason behind it.